-In 1759, John Vassall built a grand Georgian-style mansion along the Road to Watertown as a statement to the world of his incredible wealth.
-This wealth was derived from the family’s involvement in the sugar industry in Jamaica.
+Fifteen years earlier, their enslaver John Vassall Jr. built this grand Georgian-style mansion along the Road to Watertown (now Brattle Street) as a statement of his incredible wealth.
+His family had amassed this wealth from the Jamaican sugar industry, where they enslaved hundreds of people.
 As the sugar industry was dependent on the labor of enslaved Africans, so too was Vassall’s lifestyle.
-In addition to the enslaved workers on his plantations abroad, Vassall also enslaved Africans at his estate in Cambridge, Massachusetts.
+In addition to the enslaved workers on their plantations abroad, John and Elizabeth Vassall also enslaved people at their estate in Cambridge, Massachusetts (now 105 Brattle Street, the Vassall-Craigie-Longfellow House).
+The practice of slavery was deeply embedded in the society and economy of the New England colonies.

-Unfortunately, details about these enslaved individuals and their lives during the fifteen years of Vassall’s residence are sparse.
-We know that in 1774, when the Vassalls evacuated their home in the face of revolutionary unrest, seven enslaved people remained: two men (Malcolm and William), two women (Cuba and Dinah), and three children (James and two unnamed “small boys”).
-These individuals likely served as domestic servants in the house and laborers in the orchards, garden, small farm, and stables on the estate.
-Such a large number of enslaved servants was extremely unusual in colonial Massachusetts.
-Although slavery had long existed in the colony, and would persist into the new nation, it was far more common for one or two people to be enslaved on an estate or in a household.
-Seven enslaved servants on a single property reflected the enormous wealth of the Vassalls.
+In 1774, when the Loyalist Vassalls evacuated their home in the face of revolutionary unrest, the seven people they enslaved remained.
+These individuals were likely forced to work as domestic servants in the house and as laborers in the orchards, garden, small farm, and stables on the estate.
+Such a large number of enslaved servants was unusual in colonial Massachusetts.
+Although slavery had long existed in the colony, and would persist into the new nation, it was more common for one or two people to be enslaved on an estate or in a household.
+Seven enslaved servants on a single property reflected the enormous wealth of the white Vassalls, and their commitment to the cruel institution of slavery.

-Tony and Cuba had several children together.
-However, the family was separated in 1769 upon the death of Henry Vassall.
-Henry’s widow kept Tony and two of the children (James and Dorinda) at her estate, but she sold two young boys and Cuba, who was apparently pregnant, across the street to her nephew, John.
-A few months later, in May 1769, Cuba gave birth to a son named Darby.
-Within a few years, Darby was sold to George Reed of Woburn.
+Tony and Cuba had at least six children: James, Dorrenda, Flora, Darby, Cyrus, and Catherine.
+Their enslavers, however, did not hesitate to separate the family on multiple occasions.
+In 1769 the newly widowed Penelope Vassall sold Cuba and several of her children to Penelope’s nephew, John.
+In May 1769, Cuba gave birth to her son Darby.
+John eventually sold or gave young Darby to George Reed of Woburn.
 For the next five years, Tony, Cuba, and their children were divided between several different estates, in some cases separated only by the width of a street.
 Despite their close physical proximity, it is unclear how much interaction Tony and Cuba were allowed to have with each other or their children.

-In 1780, the Massachusetts General Court, which had authorized the seizure of properties abandoned by Loyalists, was preparing to sell the John Vassall Estate to private owners.
-Tony and Cuba, who had begun to use the surname Vassall by this point, were facing eviction.
-They petitioned the General Court to be allowed to remain on their small corner of the estate and continue to cultivate around an acre of land.
-They requested this land because their legal owners, who would have otherwise provided for their subsistence, were absent.
-The petition reads, in part,
+In 1780, the Massachusetts General Court (the legislature), which had authorized the seizure of properties abandoned by Loyalists, prepared to sell the John Vassall Estate to private owners.
+Tony and Cuba, who had begun to use the surname Vassall, faced eviction.
+They petitioned the General Court to be allowed to remain on their small portion of the estate and to continue cultivating an acre of land.
+The petition (using strategic language aimed at persuading the legislators) reads, in part,

 The earlier part & vigour of their lives is spent in the service of their several masters, and the misfortunes of war have deprived them of that care & protection which they might otherwise have expected from them—the land Your Petitioners now improve is not sufficient to supply them with such vegetables as are necessary for their family use, and their title is so precarious that they can’t depend on a continued possession of the same— they might however promise themselves a tolerable subsistence by their industry & attention, if this Honble Court would grant them a freehold in the Premises and add one quarter of an acre of adjoining land to that which they now improve.